What is Athena Swan?

 Athena SWAN (Scientific Women's Academic Network) is a charter run by the Equality Challenge Unit.
 Organisations apply for an Athena SWAN charter award to recognise their commitment to and progress on gender equality and diversity.

 Originally focussing on women in STEMM roles (science, technology, engineering, maths and medicine), the charter is now gender equality focused (rather than solely focusing on barriers effecting women) and covers AHSSBL subjects, (Arts, Humanities, Social Sciences, Business and Law) and professional and support staff.

 Sheffield Hallam University signed up to the Athena SWAN charter in 2008 and has held a bronze institutional award since 2010.
-We also hold four department awards.
+We also hold five department awards.
 Find out more about the University's Athena SWAN work.

 There are 10 principles which guide the charter and which Sheffield Hallam University have signed up to;

 - We acknowledge that academia cannot reach its full potential unless it can benefit from the talents of all.